[Updated December 2022]

 During her performance of “Hand in My Pocket,” Alessia Cara (“Scars To Your Beautiful”) played the harmonica parts of the song, too.
 “You Learn/Thank U” were performed as a duet by Ruby Waters and JP Saxe, while Jessie Reyez (one of my new favorite artists) performed “Ironic.”
 There’s a line in the song that goes, “who would’ve thought it figures…” and it seemed fitting as Reyez has her own 2016 hit song called, “Figures.”

-Although I consider myself a super fan, I had never been to any of his live performances – regretfully, not even his farewell tour in 2014.
-So when I learned that he was going to be performing at the Gala, I knew I couldn’t miss the opportunity.
+Although I consider myself a super fan, I had never been to any of his live performances – regretfully, not even his big farewell tour in 2014.
+I’d even purchased a ticket to his 2019 Never Surrender tour.
+(Unfortunately, I was unable to attend, but I was able to give my ticket to a fellow fan.
+In exchange, he sent me a few photos he took at that show.)
+So when I learned that Corey Hart was going to be performing at the Gala, I knew I couldn’t miss the opportunity.
 It was now or never.

 While playing piano, Corey Hart performed songs written by two 2022 CSHF inductees, Bryan Adams (“(Everything I Do) I Do It For You” and “Straight from the Heart”) and Jim Vallance (“What About Love”), who is also Adams’ longtime collaborator.

-After Corey Hart played the intro and first verse of “What About Love” on piano, Marie-Mai, singer/songwriter (« Je décolle ») and host of the 2022 Gala, appeared on stage and belted out the rest of the song like the original version by Heart.
+After Corey Hart played the intro and first verse of “What About Love” on piano, Marie-Mai, singer-songwriter (« Je décolle ») and host of the 2022 Gala, appeared on stage and belted out the rest of the song like the original version by the American rock band, Heart.
 It was one of the more dramatic transitions in the show – it gave me goosebumps!